islamazhar/CASPER/README.md

-This repository contains a proof-of-concept implementation and detection effectiveness analysis scripts of a a new detection framework, we call CASPER, which enables websites to detect unauthorized login attempts by making passkeys stolen from PMS identifiable.
+This repository contains a proof-of-concept implementation and detection effectiveness analysis scripts of a a new detection framework, we call CASPER, which enables websites to detect unauthorized login attempts by making passkeys stolen by attackers identifiable.

 ## How to run